 Personal Injury Lawyer

 If a doctor or other medical professional does not perform his or her medical duties competently and injures a patient, the patient may sue for medical malpractice.
 Each state has different rules surrounding medical malpractice lawsuits, including how long a plaintiff has to bring their claim, so you should be sure to check the laws in your state if you are considering suing for medical malpractice.
 A local personal injury lawyer can help you understand how the local state laws relate to your case.
-However, as explained by our friends at Eglet Adams, there are some general medical malpractice rules that will apply in every state.
+However, as explained by our friends at Eglet Law, there are some general medical malpractice rules that will apply in every state.

 Elements of a Medical Malpractice Claim